 - Posted at other county facilities (varies)

-- Present as paper copies provided by third parties
+- Present as paper copies provided by third parties (if they have been produced by third parties for voter outreach)

 Contests’ ordering on a ballot is currently laid out according to legal guidelines contained in N.C.G.S.
 163-165.6(b).
 Candidates within each contest are ordered either strictly alphabetically in the case of municipal elections, or chosen by random drawing at a State level between alphabetically and reverse-alphabetically for each election of other types.